Peter-Jan/crazyflie_ws/README.txt

-Setting up Linux
+Setting up Environment for Crazyflie Project
 -author: Wooshik Kim, TA for ACSI
 -last edit: 10/24/2018
-In this README, we will go through process provided by Peter Jan, who set up crazyflie with optitrack motion capture system.
+In this README, we will set up environment for crazyflie with optitrack motion capture system.

+There are two ways of setting up.
-We are going to use Ubuntu 14.04 with ROS Indigo
+You can either use Ubuntu 14.04 with ROS Indigo or use Ubuntu 16.04 with ROS Kinetic
-Why?
-Ubuntu 14.04 is compatible with ROS Indigo, and we need ROS Indigo since it is compatible with Optitrack code we are using from Koushil's lab. (side note: virtual machine provided from Crazyflie uses Ubuntu 14.04)
+The lab computer in Motion Capture room is set up with Ubuntu 16.04 with ROS Kinetic

 Now let's get what we need

-1) Download Ubuntu 14.04
+1) Install Ubuntu 14.04
 https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop-1604#4
+or Install Ubuntu 16.04

-2) Setup environment in Ubuntu 14.04
+2) Setup environment in Ubuntu 14.04 or 16.04
 	2-1) OPTIONAL:
 	For me, when I was trying to sudo apt-get install I got shim(= 13-0ubuntu2) error.
 	To solve this I went through the following